Actions you can take to build support for Constitutional government

 Before visiting or writing a letter/fax, you can call the office and find out if the member is for, against, or undecided on your issue, allowing you to tailor your request for action to the member's position.
 Particularly during big debates over important legislation, various citizens organizations or the media will list each member's positions on their websites.
 Talk shows may also name those members most needing calls and letters.
 Those members supporting or opposing a particular bill will often tell you the positions of other members.
 An internet search can help find those making statements in support or opposition to an issue.

 Bill Status: When talking to Congressional staff or even encouraging your friends to call their representatives, it's best to know the status of a bill.
-If you call and merely say "please vote for HR 1234", this request may be meaningless as a bill must first be debated in a subcommittee, approved, sent to the full committee, debated and approved, and only then can it be sent to the floor for a vote.
+If you call and merely say "please vote for HR 1234", this request may be meaningless because a bill must first be debated in a subcommittee, approved, sent to the full committee, debated and approved, and only then can it be sent to the floor for a vote.

 Most bills don't make it out of the subcommittee, particularly those from the minority party.
 Therefore if a bill is parked in a subcommittee and no debate has been scheduled by the chairman, your correct action would be to call your own representative (who may not be on that subcommittee) and ask him to co-sponsor the bill and urge his colleagues to co-sponsor it too.
 Co-sponsoring good bills helps build credibility and support for the bill.
 You can also call the members of that subcommittee and ask that they schedule debate and vote for it in the subcommittee--or to prevent hearings and a vote if it is a liberal bill.
 Go to Congress.gov to find the status, including cosponsors, of any bill.

 Search the web or contact your city/county/town governments for the addresses, phone numbers, and email addresses of your city/county/town representatives.